Don’t be left scratching your head in front of the computer with a question burning inside your head.

-For the smooth running of Fun Footy & Soccer League it helps immensely if your child can participate in most weekends.
-This encourages team loyalty, helps build a good team ambiance and aids in developing friendships as well as improving their match skills.
+For the smooth running of Fun Footy & Soccer League, it helps immensely if your child can participate in most weekends.
+This encourages team loyalty, helps build a good team ambiance, and aids in developing friendships as well as improving their football skills.

 “Do parents have to stay at the pitch-side?”

-No, as with all the Courses & Camps (except Tot Soccer), parents can leave the pitch.
+No, as with all the Courses & Camps, parents can leave the pitch.
 However, parents are more than welcome to watch & cheer on the teams in a friendly & constructive manner.

 “What constitutes an InterSoccer Tournament?”